-Rio de Janeiro has more than its fair share of big ticket attractions - from the towering Christ Statue and cable car ride up Sugar Loaf mountain to the busy beaches of Copacabana and Ipanema.
-And, with many major holidays falling during the height of Brazilian summer, many visitors will be able to spend Christmas and New Year's basking in tropical heat rather than shivering in the clutches of winter.
-Brazilians celebrate Christmas on the night of the 24th, and Cariocas (Rio natives) typically spend the 25th relaxing on the beach.
+With many major holidays falling during the height of Brazilian summer, visitors to Rio will often be able to spend Christmas and New Year's basking in tropical heat rather than shivering in the clutches of winter.
+Brazilians celebrate Christmas on the night of the 24th, and cariocas (Rio natives) typically spend the 25th relaxing on the beach.
 Lagoa, the city's lake, is one of the biggest attractions during the holiday season, when an enormous floating tree, decked with millions of sparkling lights, twinkles away at its center.

-Rio Carnival needs no introduction - and the whole city takes practically a whole week off to take part in the biggest pre-Lent party on the planet.
+Rio Carnival needs virtually no introduction - and the whole city takes practically a whole week off in February (or occasionally March, depending on the date of Easter) to take part in the biggest party on the planet.

 New Year's is celebrated in grand form, with the biggest and best firework displays held on Copacabana beach, and the party hub of Lapa throngs with a mix of locals and visitors right through the party season.